History, tourist information, and nearby accommodation

 Sometime during the Anarchy - the 12th-century civil war between supporters of King Stephen and Queen Maud - the timber fortress was augmented with stone defences.

-A town wall and fortified bridge added to the comined defences of the castle and town.
+A town wall and fortified bridge were added to the combined defences of the castle and town.
 The deposed King Edward II was held here before being transferred to Berkeley Castle and his eventual death, and Monmouth Castle later served as one of Henry Bolingbroke's favourite residences before he took the throne as Henry IV.
 Sometime in 1387 Henry's first wife Mary de Bohun gave birth to a son at Monmouth Castle, a son that would later take the throne as Henry V.

-Over time the castle's military importance waned and the outer bailey was used as a market place called Agioncourt Square in honour of Henry V and his victory at the Battle of Agincourt in 1415.
+Over time the castle's military importance waned and the outer bailey was used as a market place called Agincourt Square in honour of Henry V and his victory at the Battle of Agincourt in 1415.
 The Great Hall was used for the Monmouthshire Assizes.

 The castle changed hands three times during the Civil War.
 The final time saw it captured by Parliamentary troops.
 In 1646 Oliver Cromwell visited Monmouth and ordered the castle to be 'slighted' so that it could no longer be used for military purposes.